Queens Hospital Center: Obstetrics and Gynecology

 Each year, PGY-III residents rotate to Parkway Hospital to expand their surgical experience in Gynecology.
 This hospital has a large number of gynecologic surgical cases, allowing residents to maximize their surgical experience.

-Residents spend one month each during their PGY-II and PGY-III years at The Mount Sinai Medical Center getting a very intense education as part of their Gynecology Oncology team.
+Residents spend one month each during their PGY-II and PGY-III years at The Mount Sinai Health System getting a very intense education as part of their Gynecology Oncology team.
 They also spend an additional month during their PGY-III year expanding their experience in Endocrinology and surgical management of infertility.

 The resident experience is also specifically geared towards preparing its graduates to be primary care providers in the new health care environment.
 Residents spend four months at the PGY-I level as primary care providers in the Medicine Outpatient Department at Queens Hospital Center.
 At the PGY-II level, they gain experience one month each in the Emergency Department and in Geriatric Medicine.
 The residents also gain knowledge by experience and instruction in nutritional planning, instruction, and monitoring, human sexuality, prevention and treatment of sexually transmitted diseases, psychosomatic obstetrics & gynecology, social medicine, legal medicine, and health care delivery.
 These experiences give our graduates the breadth of experience they need to succeed in their future practices.